aliyr/React-library-boilerplate/README.md

 ## Step Two

-In React-com (library directory) , you can add a component in `src/Main.js` file and after you completed your Component , you have to export it among other components.
+In React-com (library directory) , you can add a component in `/src` folder and after you completed your Component , you have to export it among other components.

 ```

 import React , {Component} from 'react';

-class ButtonPrimary extends Component{
+export class ButtonPrimary extends Component{

     constructor(props) {
         super(props);